 Hiking and camping are fantastic ways of connecting with the natural world.
 The physical, mental, and spiritual benefits to individuals are undeniable.
 However, as more people adventure into ever-smaller areas of wilderness in search of pristine natural beauty, more and more pressure is put upon the environment.

 The 'Leave No Trace' philosophy encourages easy to implement principles for hikers and campers to follow while in the wilderness.
-These principles help to not only safeguard the plant and animal life in a given location but also ensure that trails and campsites remain as pristine as possible so that others may also enjoy a wild and unspoiled landscape.
+These seven principles help to not only safeguard the plant and animal life in a given location but also ensure that trails and campsites remain as pristine as possible so that others may also enjoy a wild and unspoiled landscape.

 Ideally, the Leave No Trace mentality should guide all of your actions while visiting wilderness areas, and there are seven guiding principles that form the core ideals.
 Essentially, you should leave an area completely free of any evidence that you have been there.
 No fire remnants, no trash or food scraps, few if any footprints.
 By following each of these principles, you can help ensure that wild places remain wild and that future visitors to the area will be able to experience the same untouched natural beauty.

 Planning ahead for your trip will not only allow you to enjoy your trip fully, but it can help minimize your impact on the area you will be visiting.
 You should always try and schedule your trip with the seasonal weather conditions and local regulations in mind.